 Conda-forge is a community-driven library of packages that work with the Anaconda system.
 These packages provide a rich library of additional software beyond the packages maintained by Anaconda Inc. However, since these are provided by the community of users, they may have undergone less testing and security review than packages provided by Anaconda Inc.

-Mamba is an alternative open-source implementation of the conda
+tool, plus an alternative open-source implementation of it named mamba

-Check the availability of NSCs Anaconda modules using the module avail
+Check the availability of the NSC Miniforge and Anaconda modules using the module avail

 command: